 In preparing the consolidated financial statements in accordance with GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosures of contingent assets and liabilities, as of the date of the balance sheet and income and expenses for the period.
 Actual results could differ from those estimates.
-Material estimates that are particularly susceptible to significant change in the near term relate to the valuation of debt, warrant and equity investments.
+Material estimates that are particularly susceptible to significant change in the near term relate to the valuation of investments.